Demystifying the Lagrangian of classical mechanics: The Lagrangian formalism and the minimal distance between two points in a plane

 The last term vanishes because $\delta y(x_1) = \delta y(x_2) = 0$, and we are left with

 For $S$ to be stationary, $\delta S$ must vanish.
-Since $\delta y$ is arbitrary the condition must be
+Since $\delta y$ is arbitrary, the condition must be

-This equation is called an Euler-Lagrange equation.
-The procedure of looking for a condition to make $S$ stationary under a function $G(y,y',x)$ is called the Lagrangian formalism.
-If we substitute $G = \sqrt{1+y'^2}$ into equation \eqref{e-l}, we see that $y'$ must be constant and thus $y(x)$ is a straight line connecting $(x_1,y_1)$ and $(x_2,y_2)$.
+Equation \eqref{e-l} is called an Euler-Lagrange equation.
+In classical mechanics, the quantity $S$ has units of energy times time and is called action, and the procedure of looking for a condition that makes $S$ stationary under a function $G(y,y',x)$ is called the Lagrangian formalism.
+If we substitute $G = \sqrt{1+y'^2}$ into Eq. \eqref{e-l},